auburn-comp-math/math-5630-6630/floating_point.md

 \end{aligned}
 $$

 When $x$ and $y$ are close in magnitude but with opposite signs, the cancellation error will be significant.
+Similar cancellation error can be derived for multiplication/division.
 ```

 ### Error Accumulation: Multiplication